anki/cozmo-python-sdk/docs/source/getstarted.rst

 4. Swipe left to show the Cozmo SDK option and tap the Enable SDK button.
 5. Make sure the SDK examples are downloaded from the :doc:`Downloads page </downloads>`.
 6. On the computer, open Terminal (macOS/Linux) or Command Prompt (Windows) and navigate to the folder containing that program.
 For example, if the cozmo_sdk_examples folder is saved to your desktop, type ``cd Desktop/cozmo_sdk_examples``
-	NOTE: the forward slash, ‘/‘, is used for macOS/Linux.
-For Windows, replace forward slash with backslash, '\'

 ----------------
 Example Programs